moritz-wagner/COVID19-contacttracing/README.md

 * Rarely <1 times per month -> p=(0.5/30)
 * Never -> p=0

 We assume that, given a participant, the contacts for a single day are representative of any other day.
 So if we have a single contact of a certain frequency on day one, this contact is repeated for the remaining t-1 days.
 Then based on the frequencies above, this contact has probability p of being repeated.
-So for each day 1-p gives the probability that a contact is a new contact.
+So for each day, 1-p gives the probability that a contact is a new contact.
 If a new contact occurs, the probability of a further new contact on the following days is (1-p)^2, and so on.
-Random numbers between 0 and 1 are drawn each day to determine whether new contacts have occured.
+Random numbers between 0 and 1 are drawn each day to determine whether new contacts have occurred.
 The current model accumulates contacts across a two week period (**sensitivity analysis?**).
 Weights are added to these contacts according to the expected frequency of contact during that period.
 Thus daily contacts will have a weight of 14, while new contacts have a weight of 1.
 Infections are later matched according to these weights during the infection step.

 The final output is a full contact data set with participant and contact ids.
 This defines the susceptible population during the outbreak and for each id (contact and participant), we keep track of who becomes infected.